Trash Polka Tattoos, Explained and Illustrated

-We continue the series of articles with kick ass tattoo ideas for those who want to make their first tattoo or add a new one to their already existing ink collection with a new tattoo style that has born much controversy and discussions for and against: Trash Polka Tattoos, a fairly new style that stands apart from the crowd, a style that you either love or hate, there is no between.
+We begin our series of articles with kick ass tattoo ideas for those who want to make their first tattoo or add a new one to their already existing ink collection with one of the most unique styles of tattooing: Trash Polka tattoos, a fairly new style that stands apart from the crowd, a style that you either love or hate, there is no between.

 Although true Trash Polka Tattoos can only be executed by the artists who created it, anything else being an imitation, the work of Simone and Volko can serve as inspiration for all those who want a unique and appealing realistic tattoo.
 However, to stay within the guidelines of the style, only red and black inks should be used.
 The original artists preferred to come up with their own imagery, but you may find an artist that is willing to work with images you want to use.